tiisanoja/ruuvi/README.md

 * Battery voltage (mV)
 * Transmit power (dBm)

 Application listen only [RAWv2](https://docs.ruuvi.com/communication/bluetooth-advertisements/data-format-5-rawv2) format.
 Really old versions of RuuviTag might have still Data Format 3 which is not supported.
 There is also Data Format 8 which is encrypted version of data format.
 That is not supported right now.
+There is also Cut-RAWv2 version in beta.
+Support for that format could be coming because it is just subset of RAWv2.

 ## Building